fahidjavid/doc-test/docs/pages.md

 ![img](img/page-06.png)

-You will also see a **Contact Information** metabox with multiple tabs where you can configure the whole contact form settings as displayed in the following screenshot.
+You will also see a **Contact Information** metabox with multiple tabs where you can configure the whole contact page settings as displayed in the following screenshot.

 ![img](img/page-07.png)